sous-chefs/xinetd/README.md

 ## Platforms

-This cookbook has been tested on Centos 6.3; however, it likely works on any platform that has a package called "xinetd".
+This cookbook has been tested on Centos and Ubuntu.

+## Chef Version

+This cookbook only supports Chef 11.

 # Resources